ChimeHQ/Glyph/README.md

 # Glyph
 Make life with TextKit better

 This library adds functionality to TextKit to make it easier to use.
-It works with both TextKit 1 and 2, and will not downgrade TextKit 2 views.
+Its APIs are a light abstraction over TextKit.
+You don't even need to know whether your view using 1 or 2, and glyph will not downgrade TextKit 2 views.

 ## Installation